 Affiliate disclaimer: Where possible I have added links to products to help you find them – they may be affiliate links and if you buy through them I might get a commision – just so you know!
 Thanks!

 Some people love Valentines and some people don’t really care for it, and that’s perfectly okay!
 You might even be one of those people that are opposed to the idea of it because really it’s just another consumerism ploy – I feel you.
-Regardless on what you decide to do, as long as it’s thought out and conscious that’s a good start!
+Regardless on what you decide to do, making thought out and conscious decisions is always a good start!

 Valentines gifts for Vegans – some ideas to consider

 When it comes to gifting, it can be hard to know where to look, especially if you’re trying to be conscious about your purchases too.
 Here I’ve made a list of a few different ideas that you could gift someone this Valentines Day (even if they aren’t vegan themselves), and should fit everyone regardless of gender too!

 Remember that it’s totally fine to ask if they need anything in terms of gifts – just because it’s Valentines doesn’t mean it has to be a surprise!
 Sometimes it’s nicer to receive something you actually need or want, than to get things that are disposable or you’d end up throwing away in a few months.

 If you’re looking to gift some sort of perfume or ‘smellies’ then there are a few different options to look into.

 If you’re after a spray perfume, I’d recommend checking out Eden Perfumes.
 They do a huge range of different scents which are all cruelty-free and vegan, and many of the scents are created to smell like designer brands.
 You can search for specific scents or if you’re after one for men, women or unisex.
 Their bottles are also refillable, so once you’re out you can send it back to be topped up again!